[wprm-recipe-jump]

 The peaches I used are naturally super sweet.
 So I do not add any extra sweetener or sugar in this recipe.
 We like the tangy, sweet interchangeable notes as is.

-However, If you prefer sweeter Taste, Add 1/4 cup brown sugar or any other sweetener of your choice while cooking.
+However, If you prefer sweeter Taste, Add ¼ cup brown sugar or any other sweetener of your choice while cooking.

-1/4 cup Apple Cider vinegar
+Apple Cider vinegar - helps with preservation

-1 teaspoon cumin seeds- roasted and coarsely ground
+Cumin seeds- roasted and coarsely ground

-1 teaspoon cayenne pepper or red chili powder
+Cayenne pepper or red chili powder

 Salt per taste